Kleptocracy

 Kleptocracy is different from plutocracy (rule by the richest) and oligarchy (rule by a small elite).
 In a kleptocracy, corrupt politicians enrich themselves secretly outside the rule of law, through kickbacks, bribes, and special favors from lobbyists and corporations, or they simply direct state funds to themselves and their associates.
-Also, kleptocrats often export much of their profits to foreign nations in anticipation of losing power.

-According to the "Oxford English Dictionary", the first use in English occurs in the publication "Indicator" of 1819: "Titular ornaments, common to Spanish kleptocracy."
+According to the Oxford English Dictionary, the first use in English occurs in the publication Indicator of 1819: "Titular ornaments, common to Spanish kleptocracy."

 Characteristics

-Kleptocracies are generally associated with dictatorships, oligarchies, military juntas, or other forms of autocratic and nepotist governments in which external oversight is impossible or does not exist.
-They can also be found in liberal democracies with crony capitalism.
-This lack of oversight can be caused or exacerbated by the ability of the kleptocratic officials to control both the supply of public funds and the means of disbursal for those funds.

 Kleptocratic rulers often treat their country's treasury as a source of personal wealth, spending funds on luxury goods and extravagances as they see fit.
-Many kleptocratic rulers secretly transfer public funds into hidden personal numbered bank accounts in foreign countries to provide for themselves if removed from power.
+Many kleptocratic rulers secretly transfer public funds into hidden personal accounts in foreign countries to provide for themselves if removed from power.

-Kleptocracy is most common in developing countries and collapsing nations whose economies are reliant on the trade of natural resources.
-Developing nations' reliance on export incomes constitute a form of economic rent and are easier to siphon off without causing the income to decrease.
-This leads to wealth accumulation for the elites and corruption may serve a beneficial purpose by generating more wealth for the state.

-In a collapsing nation, reliance on imports from foreign countries becomes likely as the nation's internal resources become exhausted, thereby contractually obligating themselves to trading partners.
-This leads to kleptocracy as the elites make deals with foreign adversaries to keep the status quo for as long as possible.

-To some observers, a thievery society allows the politically connected to redirect wealth to those deemed worthier by state apparatchiks.
-According to some pundits, one reason governmental bodies subscribe to theft-prone policies is to lay the groundwork for the socialization of labor and property in an effort to permit thievocrats to make the populace "subservient to an institutionalized authority."
-Newspaper columnist Paul Greenberg, in writing against the idea of the United States sending large amounts of foreign aid to Poland in 1989, argued that Poland was emerging from "40 years of a Communist thievocracy that has obliterated not only economic progress but also the idea of a modern economy."
+According to L.K.
+Samuels, one reason governmental bodies subscribe to theft-prone policies is to lay the groundwork for the socialization of labor and property, thus permitting kleptocrats to make a populace "subservient to an institutionalized authority."
+Journalist Paul Greenberg, in writing in 1989 against the idea of the United States sending substantial foreign aid to Poland, argued that the country was emerging from "40 years of a Communist thievocracy that has obliterated not only economic progress but also the idea of a modern economy."

-A specific case of kleptocracy is Raubwirtschaft, German for "plunder economy" or "rapine economy", where the whole economy of the state is based on robbery, looting and plundering the conquered territories.
-Such states are either in continuous warfare with their neighbours or they simply milk their subjects as long as they have any taxable assets.
-Arnold Toynbee has claimed the Roman Empire was a Raubwirtschaft.